 Witness – Fields of Battle Through Canadian Eyes is an exhibition that presents a selection of the artwork created through the experience of war — from working sketches to prints and officially commissioned canvases.

 The exhibition features more than 100 works from the collections of the Canadian War Museum by 61 artists including Canadian soldiers and celebrated Canadian artists such as A. Y. Jackson, Frederick Varley, Arthur Lismer and Frank Johnston, who later became members of the Group of Seven.

 As Canada’s national museum of military history, the Canadian War Museum has an important role to play in marking the centenary of the First World War.
 The Museum’s exceptional collection of war art offers Canadians a unique means of imagining and reimagining this conflict, and remembering the individuals who fought.
 Witness encourages Canadians to reflect on the personal and national reach of the First World War.

-First Across Canada, Soon in France
+First Across Canada, Now in France